nycmeshnet/nycmesh.net/content/press/we-are-all-connected.md

 ---
-title: "Urban And Rural Digital Divide: NYC Mesh"
+title: "Urban and Rural Digital Divide: NYC Mesh"
 publication: "We Are All Connected"
 date: "2016-01-25"
 link: "https://goo.gl/ivqPth"